The scientific use of light is one of the most promising avenues for the agriculture of the future.

 Food industry giants seek differentiation through innovative business models.
 Three recent strategies bear witness to this.

-In India, media have reported tensions between farmers, domestic, and multinational seed firms.
-But what do we know about the Indian consumers’ perspective?
+In India, media have reported tensions between farmers and seed firms.
+What about the Indian consumers? / Satish Deodhar

 The rise of digital interfaces is not just a matter of matching supply and demand.
 Collaborative platforms have emerged alongside marketplaces.